 U.S. Coast Guard: 617-990-6249

-Maine Veterans' Emergency Financial Assistance (VEFA): VEFA was created to provide assistance for Maine Veterans who suffer an emergency and do not financial means to handle the emergency.
+Maine Veterans' Emergency Financial Assistance (VEFA): VEFA was created to help Maine resident Veterans who have an emergency and do not financial means to handle the emergency.

-The Maine Bureau of Veterans’ Services may approve up to $2,000 to a Veteran who is currently a resident of Maine.
-For more information, or to request financial assistance, please contact one of the following organizations:
+The Maine Bureau of Veterans’ Services may approve up to $2,000 in financial assistance.
+For more information, or to request assistance, please contact one of the following organizations: